Major Charles Moorhouse Duncan1

 Major Charles Moorhouse Duncan was the son of Colonel T. A. Duncan and Mary Clementina Shaw.1,2 He married, firstly, Hon.
 Violet Louisa Handcock, daughter of Robert Arthur Handcock, 6th Baron Castlemaine of Moydrum and Ethel Violet Bainbridge, on 12 February 1919.1 He and Hon.
 Violet Louisa Handcock were divorced in 1930.1 He married, secondly, Thelma Winifred Watts, daughter of George James Watts and Muriel Winifred Hickling, in October 1936.2 He died on 21 January 1939.1

-Major Charles Moorhouse Duncan gained the rank of Major in the service of the Royal Field Artillery.1 He was decorated with the award of Military Cross (M.C.).1
+He gained the rank of Major in the Royal Field Artillery.1 He was awarded the Military Cross (M.C.)1

 Children of Major Charles Moorhouse Duncan and Hon.
 Violet Louisa Handcock